 During the cooler months, Mark switches out the sky-blue cushions on his garden furniture for neutral ivory ones and adds cozy throws.
 Photo: One Kings Lane

 You have such a great eye for outdoor decor.
-What are some tips for taking one’s outdoor space from summer to winter?
+What are some tips for freshening up one’s outdoor spaces?

 Playing Favorites with Mark D. Sikes